chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ![Transfer test](./media/shop-03.webp)
 **Transfer test, failed**

-I also realized another issue with cutting out the letter.
-Some characters have shapes that enclose other shapes, think `P`, `O`, `D` in English, and `口` and `回` in Chinese.
+Seeing the issue, [Dan](https://dangilbert.pages.cba.mit.edu/home/), suggested a great idea of using the cutout as a spray painting mask.
+But I realized another issue with cutting out the letter.
+Some characters have enclosed shapes, think `P`, `O`, `D` in English, and `口` and `回` in Chinese.
 The inner shape would become free-floating after the cut.
 The idea won't work.

 What if we emboss the character by engraving the negative space?
 I tested with a sharpie.
 It could have worked had there been more oily ink.
 The sharpie got aborbed by paper and instantly dried up so I wasn't able to make the transfer.
 If you read Chinese/Japanese, you will notice the character is mirrored.